-You can replace an old unwanted habit with the new habit you want.
+You can replace a bad habit with a good habit

 Habits of a Happy Brain

 Retrain your brain to boost your serotonin, dopamine, oxytocin

 The Science of Positivity

 Stop negative thought patterns by changing your brain chemistry

 How to make peace with the animal urge for social power

 You may think the good life has happy chemicals flowing all the time, and no unhappy chemicals.
 But our brain doesn’t work that way.
 It needs unhappy chemicals to call your attention to threats and obstacles.
 It needs happy chemicals to call your attention to survival opportunities.
 You are designed to keep seeking happy chemicals and avoiding unhappy chemicals.
 You are not designed for shortcuts that eliminate the seeking and avoiding.
 Let’s see how shortcuts can cause a vicious cycle.

 The quest for good feelings is nature’s survival engine.
 Animals seek food to relieve the bad feeling of hunger.
 They seek warmth to relieve the bad feeling of cold.
 Happy chemicals start flowing before a mammal even eats or warms up because the mammal brain turns them on as soon as it sees a way to meet a need.
 The human brain does this with the added boost of a cortex that makes long chains of associations.
 We avoid hunger by planting food and avoid chill by stocking fuel.
 We anticipate bad feelings in order to prevent them.